CyrusKashef/BK_Randomizer/README.txt

 https://www.youtube.com/watch?v=eIVAZJl08N4

 ### Overall Buttons
 * Load Config: Reads a JSON file to configure the settings automatically.
+If settings are changed between versions, a warning will appear letting you know how much has changed.
 * Save Config: Writes a JSON file for future use.
 See LOAD CONFIG.
 * Open README: Opens the README.txt file (If you're reading this, bless your heart).
 * Submit: Runs the randomizer with the current features, barring everything is set correctly.
 If not, a window should appear telling you what is incorrect/missing.